uzh-rpg/rpg_ev-transfer/README.md

 ## Datasets
 ### Caltech101 and N-Caltech101
 The paired dataset containing Caltech101 and N-Caltech101 can be downloaded [here](https://rpg.ifi.uzh.ch/data/VID2E/Paired_N-Caltech101.zip)
-The datasets should have the following format:
+The dataset should have the following format:

-    ├── N-Caltech101                 # Path in settings.yaml is the director of this folder
+    ├── N-Caltech101                 # Path in settings.yaml is the directory of this folder
     │   ├── accordion                # Classes as folder names
     │   │   ├── cam0_events_0001.npy
+    │   └── ...
+    ├── Caltech101
+    │   ├── accordion
+    │   │   ├── image_0001.jpg
     │   └── ...
     ├── split_train_0.5_val_0.25_test_0.25_new
     │   ├── test.txt